Leica V-LUX Typ 114 vs Panasonic G5

 It is notable that the V-LUX Typ 114 has a microphone port, which is missing on the G5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the G5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5 was succeeded by the Panasonic G6.
+Both the V-LUX Typ 114 and the G5 have been discontinued, but can regularly be found used on eBay.
+The G5 was replaced by the Panasonic G6, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Is the Leica V-LUX Typ 114 better than the Panasonic G5 or vice versa?
 The listing below highlights the relative strengths of the two models.